We use the latest technological advancements to provide you with an easy to use, Copper Water Test Kit that provides results within 60 seconds.

 - Tap off excess water and wait 60 seconds

-- Hold the copper test strip vertically and raise the color chart
+- Hold the copper test strip vertically and raise the colour chart.

-- Match the test strip colors with the corresponding colors on the chart and record your results.
+- Match the test strip colours with the corresponding colours on the chart and record your results.

-- Changes in color that appear after 60 seconds are of no diagnostic significance.
+- Changes in the colour that appear after 60 seconds are of no diagnostic significance.